-In my previous article, Luggage News – Gossip, I gave you a hint about Ryan’s Luggage Policy on cabin and unchecked baggage; that it may be bound to change very soon.
+Recently, I updated you through my article, Luggage News – Gossip.
+I gave you a hint on likely changes to Ryan’s Luggage Policy on the cabin and unchecked baggage.
+By then, it was not confirmed if the policy was bound to change.

-It’s now official that Rynair has said many customers will no longer be able to take two pieces of luggage into the cabin.
+I am here to inform you that it’s now official.
+Ryanair has confirmed that many customers will no longer be able to take two pieces of luggage into the cabin.

-BBC’s report Rynair Cuts Cabin Baggage Limit to Speed up Boarding, has confirmed this.
+BBC’s report Ryanair Cuts Cabin Baggage Limit to Speed up Boarding has confirmed this.

 According to the report, Ryanair is making these changes starting from November this year, 2017.
 This has come about as a solution to ease delays after too many customers took two bags on board.

 The airline will no longer allow customers to bring a second carry-on bag for free.

 Ryanair has resorted to introducing this policy as a way of solving a long outstanding problem, the airline has been experiencing with its passengers.

 Some customers had been ‘abusing’ the policy by taking on bags, up to three times the permissible size.
 And as a result, this has been causing flight delays.